 A request for an Education, Health and Care Plan will be made where there is significant cause for concern about a child’s progress despite prolonged and sustained support at ‘School Support’.
 The school will provide evidence to the Local Authority of the child’s needs, the actions taken to support these needs and their outcomes.
 This may include:

-SEN Plans and OPPs/PSPs
+SMTL Plans and OPPs/PSPs

 Records of reviews of interventions and their outcomes.